Discover the Art of Piero della Francesca

-People have written books and theses on the details within this series of frescoes which tells the “Legend of the True Cross” (see the story on the right column).
+People have written books and thesis on the details within this series of frescoes which tells the “Legend of the True Cross” (see the story in the right column).
 The works in the church are well documented in both English and Italian and you can purchase a well-written guidebook that will walk you through the story behind the altar.
 However, if you are going to visit, a few things you might like to pick out on your own while examining the images from below would be:

-- the clothing and jewelry which are rather detailed and sometimes even exotic, suggest that Piero was rather worldly having met with people from all over the world
+- the clothing and jewelry which are rather detailed and sometimes even exotic, suggest that Piero was rather worldly having met with people from all over

-- the night scene in the back wall, bottom right-hand corner (Dream of Constantine) brilliantly uses the angel as a source of light in a scene which would otherwise be completely in the shadows
+- the night scene on the back wall, bottom right-hand corner (Dream of Constantine) brilliantly uses the angel as a source of light in a scene which would otherwise be completely in the shadows

 - the facial expressions which show very strong emotion, especially in the battle and in the burial of Adam